Doctor of Podiatric Medicine (D.P.M.)

 Continued expansion of affiliated residency programs is ongoing.

-The Midwestern University Arizona School of Podiatric Medicine prepares quality students through rigorous education to exceed professional standards and become highly qualified residents and podiatric physicians.
+The mission of the Midwestern University Arizona School of Podiatric Medicine is to prepare quality students to enter residency through rigorous education and training, and to exceed professional standards.

 The vision of the Arizona School of Podiatric Medicine is to demonstrate excellence in podiatric medical education.
-We strive to cultivate diversity and promote professionalism in an interdisciplinary environment through:
+We strive to cultivate diversity and promote professionalism in an interdisciplinary environment through exemplary:

 The Arizona School of Podiatric Medicine is accredited by the Council on Podiatric Medical Education.
 Accreditation is an indication of public approbation, attesting to the quality of the podiatric medical education program and the continued commitment of the institution to support the educational program.
 The council is recognized as the professional institutional accrediting agency for podiatric medical education by the U.S. Department of Education and by the council for Higher Education Accreditation.
 For further information, please contact the Council on Podiatric Medical Education at the following address: Council on Podiatric Medical Education, 9312 Old Georgetown Road, Bethesda, MD 20814, (301)571-9200.